lsst-sqre/sqr-039/index.rst

 Opaque bearer tokens avoid this problem.
 An opaque token need only be long enough to defeat brute force searches, for which 128 bits of randomness are sufficient.
-For various implementation reasons it is often desirable to have a random token ID and a separate random secret, and to add a standard prefix to all opaque tokens, but even with this taken into account, a token with a four-octet identifying prefix and two 128-bit random segments, encoded in URL-safe base64 encoding, is only 49 octets.
+For various implementation reasons it is often desirable to have a random token ID and a separate random secret and to add a standard prefix to all opaque tokens, but even with this taken into account, a token with a four-octet identifying prefix and two 128-bit random segments, encoded in URL-safe base64 encoding, is only 49 octets.

 The HTTP Basic requirement only applies to the request from the user to the authentication gateway for the Rubin Science Platform.
 The length constraints similarly matter primarily for the HTTP Basic requirement and for authentication from web browsers, which may have a multitude of cookies and other necessary headers.
-Within the Rubin Science Platform, JWTs are appealing because they are more transparent and do not require querying stored state to interpret.

-This technote therefore proposes a hybrid model.
-Authentication from the user's system (and, as discussed in :ref:`discuss-browser-auth`, web browsers) should use opaque bearer tokens.
-Those opaque tokens should be converted to JWTs by a service that sits in front of each service that requires authentication.
-API services should receive JWTs, and use JWTs for internal service-to-service authentication.

-There are two options for the notebook aspect: use opaque bearer tokens so that identical authenticators are used in the notebook and on the user's local system, or use JWTs since the notebook aspect doesn't have the problems that require shorter tokens.
-Using JWTs has the benefit of not requiring state or the bottleneck of a session database when authenticating API calls from the notebook aspect, which are expected to be the bulk of API traffic handled by the Rubin Science Platform.
-However, the inconsistency between the tokens used by code running in the notebook and code running on the user's system has the potential to create confusing differences in behavior, and introduces additional complexity.
-Scaling problems are generally easier to solve than user confusion problems; this technote therefore recommends using opaque bearer tokens and the same authentication gateway and mapping layer for both direct user calls and notebook aspect calls.
+It would therefore be possible to use JWTs inside the Rubin Science Platform and only use opaque tokens outside.
+However, this adds complexity by creating multiple token systems.
+A single token mechanism based on opaque bearer tokens that map to a corresponding session stored in a persistent data store achieves the authentication goals with a minimum of complexity.

-This also prompts the question: Why use JWTs at all?
+This choice forgoes the following advantages of using JWTs internally:
-Why not use opaque bearer tokens for all internal communication, and issue them as needed to internal components for service-to-service calls?

-There are three reasons to retain JWTs as the representation of authentication to the service itself:

 #.
 Some third-party services may consume JWTs directly and expect to be able to validate them.
 #.
 If a user API call sets off a cascade of numerous internal API calls, avoiding the need to consult a data store to validate opaque tokens could improve performance.